Seminole County Jail - Instructions for Conducting an Inmate Lookup

-Seminole County Jail, also known as the John E. Polk Correctional Facility, was built in 1961 and is located at 211 Bush Blvd., Sanford, FL 32773.
-Their telephone number is (407) 665-1200.
+Seminole County Jail, also known as the John E. Polk Correctional Facility, was built in 1961 and is located at 211 Eslinger Way, Sanford, FL 32773.
+Their telephone number is 407-665-1200.

+The facility is designed to have a capacity of 1,000+ inmates and on average books 16,000 detainees per year.
+Its average daily population consists of 700-800 male and female inmates.
 The jail houses misdemeanor and pre-trial felony detainees, convicted felon inmates who are waiting to be transferred to a state correctional facility and those awaiting trial in a U.S. Federal Court.

 There are several rehabilitating options offered to the detained population including faith-based and educational programs, General Education Development, basic computer skills and substance abuse courses.
 These programs are offered to rehabilitate the detainees, to give them practical skills and to enhance their character development upon release.

 According to the FDLE annual crime report, in the year 2020, 8,252 arrests were made in Seminole County.
 7,725 of the arrestees were adults and 527 were juveniles.
 Incarceration rate was 1,731 per 100,000 people.

 How to Find an Inmate in Seminole County Jail

 Searching for Seminole County arrest records is not only beneficial to family members or friends who need to know specific information about a person they care for, but is also a crucial part of conducting a criminal background check on an individual.

 The County Jail website includes an arrest search tool (https://webbond.seminolesheriff.org/WebBond/Inmates.aspx) which will allow you to find an inmate by his last name or date of birth.
 The data which will be revealed to you includes an inmate's photograph, booking number and date, arresting agency, the inmat's account balance, criminal charges description and information on where to post bond.